 The study recently published in the journal Food Research International asked why chocolate chips in cookies exhibited less bloom despite being subjected to sufficient heat to melt and break temper of the chocolate.

-The authors, including a researcher from General Mills’ R&D department, hypothesized that fat migration from the cookie dough into the chocolate chip during baking would disrupt cocoa butter crystallisation when cooled, thus restricting bloom.
+The authors hypothesized that fat migration from the cookie dough into the chocolate chip during baking would disrupt cocoa butter crystallisation when cooled, thus restricting bloom.

 They found that while this sensation played some part, it did not give a full explanation and other ingredients in the cookie dough must also be responsible for bloom prevention .